-ProxyMesh is a subscription service that accepts two payment options:
+ProxyMesh is a subscription service that accepts three payment options:

 - Credit or debit card